What Does a Coroner Do?

-The role of a Coroner.
+The Role of a Coroner

-This is a simple and short guide of the function or roll of a Coroner following a fatal accident or un-explained death etc. Coroners investigate all deaths that are not due to natural causes.
+This is a simple and short guide of the function or role of a Coroner following a fatal accident or un-explained death etc. Coroners investigate all deaths that are not due to natural causes.
 A coroner is an independent judicial office holder.
 A person who finds a dead body has a duty to report this to the coroner.
 Failure to report a dead body to the coroner is an offence.

 The coroner has a team of Coroner’s Offices who carry out investigations on the coroner’s behalf.
 A coroner’s officer are usually retired police officers.

 Once the investigation has been complete, the coroner will decide whether an inquest will be necessary.

 In order to be a coroner, a person must have a degree in either the medical or legal field.
 They must have had a career as either a lawyer or physician for at least five years prior to becoming a coroner.

 The main role of a coroner is to determine the cause of death where the deceased has died suddenly, unexpected or was suspicious in any way.